-The 2017 Phipps Winter Flower Show and Light Garden promises to be bigger and better than ever.
-This year, there are new timed ticketing reservations so guests can book their visit in advance.
-The treasured Pittsburgh attraction opened the day after Thanksgiving, Friday November 24th.
+The Phipps Conservatory and Botanical Gardens’ Winter Flower Show and Light Garden promises to be bigger and better then ever, every year!.
+Remember, due to the high volume of visitors, timed ticketing is essential and you can book your visit in advance right here.
 You won’t want to miss all the decorated fir trees, interactive trains, and thousands of poinsettias.
 Of course, this is one holiday show in a long line of shows with a gorgeous, rich history.

 The first winter flower show was held in 1965.
 Interestingly enough, it didn’t start until December 18th and lasted all the way until January 12, 1966.
 The show featured its traditional thousands of poinsettias, Norwegian begonias and unusual orchids.
 The following year, for 1966’s show, a beautiful nativity scene was moved to Phipps during the mid ’60s from its former home at Mellon Square.

 Halfway through the ’70s, the winter show brought more whimsical vibes, with a dozen Douglas firs and fun displays featuring Santa’s sleigh and Little Jack Horner’s Christmas pie.